-This packet seeks to inform Alaska residents interested in city detachment, and to provide the necessary resources to start the petition process.
-Staff are available for guidance, and should be consulted when preparing a petition and before gathering any signatures.
-Detachment of territory of any size requires a substantial effort on the behalf of petitioners.
+This packet seeks to inform Alaska residents interested in detaching from a borough by providing the necessary resources to start the petition process.
+Staff are available to answer factual questions regarding the standards and procedures, and should be consulted when preparing a petition and before gathering any signatures.
+Staff cannot advise, however, how to prepare the petition.

+Detachment of any size requires a substantial effort on the behalf of petitioners.
+The borough detachment process can take over a year when including the time to plan and draft a petition.
 Proper planning can help petitioners anticipate roadblocks and help streamline the process.
+The commission staff are available to answer questions and to give information to both proponents and opponents of borough detachment.